andreas-04/sketchkey/README.md

 ## Description

-> [BLANK] is a web application game to utilize AI in creating images based on a simple prompt.
+> Sketch Key is a web application game to utilize AI in creating images based on a simple prompt.
 User compete for the best and most creative image.
 > Data is recycled into the system.

 ## Objective